dportik/TaxonomyAlign/README.md

 `3-Merged-Alignments/`

-This directory contains the main outputs of interest.
+This directory contains the final outputs.

 - `Merged-alignment.fasta`: This is the final alignment produced by TaxonomyAlign, and the main output file of interest.